A Spiritual Recovery

 AAS2RWW is an email based meeting.
 Unlike a chat room, you don't need to log in at any particular time.
 Meetings are sent via e-mail by the chair for each day.
 Members can then read and respond or "share" when it is convenient and appropriate for them.

-AAS2RWW strives to adhere to the steps, traditions and concepts of Alcoholics Anonymous.
-Our primary group purpose is to carry the recovery message of A.A. and to provide a safe place for fellowship.
-Personal criticism, flaming or flame trolling is prohibited.
+Our primary group purpose is to carry the recovery message of A.A. and to provide a safe and friendly place for fellowship.

 AA Way of Life